amkhlv/dispatch/README.md

 ### Javascript file

 The directory specified as `<dir>...</dir>` in `instance.xml` should contain a file called `dispatch.js`.
 This file may be empty.
-Actually, it is just placed as `<script>` in the generated page.
-(This is a "hook" which may allow further customization)
+(Its content is placed as `<script>` in the generated page.
+This is a "hook" to allow further customization.)

 ### Certificates preparation